Learning and Development

 See the key findings from this survey which explored the impact of the cost-of-living crisis on children’s access to books and educational devices (e.g. child-friendly tables, e-readers and audio players) at home.

-Reading in the EYFS
+Reading Case Studies and Best Practice in the EYFS